 Stocks To Watch

-Financial markets' focus on Thursday will be on a raft of survey results regarding manufacturing sector conditions around the world.
+Financial markets' focus on Thursday will be on a preliminary reading for US gross domestic product in the second quarter.

-All eyes on Wednesday will be on the US Federal Reserve as policymakers meet to decide on interest rates.
+All eyes on Wednesday will be firmly on the US Federal Reserve as rate-setters meet to decide on monetary policy.

-Friday's focus in financial markets will be squarely on the US non-farm payrolls report for May.
+The focus in financial markets on Tuesday will be on the US and China.

 Financial markets' focus at the end of the week will shift to China.